codeplaysoftware/visioncpp/README.md

 ~~~~~~~~~~~~~~~

 ## <a name="examples" /> Examples
-Most of the examples are using camera.
+There is a set of example code in the /example/ folder of the repository.
+Most of the examples are performing image operations from the camera input.

 ## <a name="documentation" /> Documentation
 Online documentation can be found [here](https://codeplaysoftware.github.io/visioncpp/).